brindy/Parakeet/README.md

 ### License

-Everything here in the public domain, so what you want with it.
+Everything here is in the public domain, so do what you want with it.
 If you use it for something, please let me know, but you don't have to.